JvanKatwijk/qt-dab/README.md

 Introduction
 ------------------------------------------------------------------

-**Qt-DAB-4.12** is a rich implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI 2 and up.
+**Qt-DAB-4.2** is a rich implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI 2 and up.

+4.2 differs in details from 4.1, apart from some technical changes (hopefully not seen by users), changes are that some settings are moved from the configuration widget to the widget the settings refers to.
+New is a "logger" setting on the configuration widget that well store -when set - some information on a file.

 It provides an abundant amount of selectors and displays, most of which can be switched off, but are of interest for those who want to see aspects of the DAB signal and want to be in control.